valhuber/TDD/readme.md

 #### 3c.
 Run Tests, using Launch Configuration `Debug Behave Logic`

 With the server started, run your tests using Launch Configuration `Debug Behave Logic`.
-It creates a file `test/api_logic_server_behave/behave.log`.
+It creates the following files:
+1. `test/api_logic_server_behave/behave.log`
+2. `results_when/<scenario-name>.log` one for each scenario

 >  You can use the debugger to stop in a test and verify results